Sheytoo/data-dive/mysql-install.md

 mysql -u username -p
 ```

-## References
+---

+And there you have it!
+You've successfully installed MySQL on your Linux system.
 Inspired by [How To Install MySQL on Ubuntu 22.04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04) that I invite you to read.